Rubio Is Introducing A Constitutional Amendment That Would Limit The Supreme Court To Nine Judges

-Florida Senator Marco Rubio announced on Wednesday that he plans to introduce a constitutional amendment that would limit the supreme court to its current number of nine justices.
+Florida Senator Marco Rubio announced on Wednesday that he plans to introduce a constitutional amendment that would limit the Supreme Court to its current number of nine justices.
 According to an op-ed that he wrote for Fox News, Rubio wants to prevent Democrats from adding new seats in order to alter the balance of the court.

 Rubio is joined in the House by Representative Mark Green from Tennessee, who announced on Tuesday that he would do the same.